 (a) A copy of the decision sought to be reviewed, if there is such a decision.
 The decision shall be annexed or appended to the petition;

 (b) The questions presented for review, expressed in the terms and circumstances of the case, but without unnecessary detail.
 The statement of a question presented will be deemed to include every subsidiary question fairly comprised therein.
 Only the questions set forth in the petition or fairly comprised therein will be considered by the court;

 (c) The provisions of the constitutions, statutes, ordinances, rules, or regulations involved in the case, setting them out verbatim, and giving their citation.
-If the provisions to be set out verbatim are lengthy, their citation alone will suffice at that point, and their pertinent text shall be annexed to the petition.
-If any documents are annexed to the petition, then the petition shall contain a table of contents.
-If the provisions aggregate more than 5 pages, their text may be filed as a separate appendix, including a table of contents referring to numbered pages, and 8 copies shall be filed;
+If the provisions to be set out verbatim are lengthy, their citation alone will suffice at that point, and their pertinent text shall be annexed or appended to the petition.
+If any documents are annexed or appended to the petition, then the petition shall contain a table of contents.
+If the provisions aggregate more than 5 pages, their text may be filed as a separate appendix, including a table of contents referring to numbered pages;

 (d) The provisions of insurance policies, contracts, or other documents involved in the case, setting them out verbatim.
-If the provisions to be set out verbatim are lengthy, their pertinent text shall be annexed to the petition.
-If any documents are annexed to the petition, then the petition shall contain a table of contents.
-If the provisions aggregate more than 5 pages, their text may be filed as a separate appendix, including a table of contents referring to numbered pages, and 8 copies shall be filed;
+If the provisions to be set out verbatim are lengthy, their pertinent text shall be annexed or appended to the petition.
+If any documents are annexed or appended to the petition, then the petition shall contain a table of contents.
+If the provisions aggregate more than 5 pages, their text may be filed as a separate appendix, including a table of contents referring to numbered pages;

 (e) A concise statement of the case containing the facts material to the consideration of the questions presented, with appropriate references to the appendix, if any;